Xiye Bastida

 Xiye Bastida Patrick (born 18 April 2002) is a Mexican climate activist and member of the Indigenous Otomi community.
 She is one of the major organizers of Fridays for Future New York City and has been a leading voice for indigenous and immigrant visibility in climate activism.
 She is on the administration committee of the People's Climate Movement and a former member of Sunrise Movement and Extinction Rebellion.
 She cofounded Re-Earth Initiative, an international nonprofit organization that is inclusive and intersectional “just as the climate movement should be.”

+Xiye is pronounced "she-yeh", [ʃi-jɛ].

 Early life

 Bastida was born in Atlacomulco, Mexico, to parents Mindahi and Geraldine, who are also environmentalists, and raised in the town of San Pedro Tultepec in Lerma.
 Her father is of Otomi descent while her Chilean mother has Celtic ancestry.
 Bastida currently holds dual Mexican and Chilean citizenship.

 Bastida and her family moved to New York City after extreme flooding hit their hometown of San Pedro Tultepec in 2015 following three years of drought.

 Bastida attended The Beacon School.
 She enrolled at the University of Pennsylvania in 2020.